Alexhuszagh/rust-lexical/lexical-core/README.md

 For float parsing, lexical tries the following algorithms, using the first algorithm that produces a correct result:

-1. **Fast Path** Create an exact representation using a native floating-point type from the significant digits and exponent.
-2. **Moderate Path** Create an approximate representation, exact within rounding error, using a custom floating-point type with 80-bits of precision, preventing rounding-error in the significant digits.
+In order to implement an efficient parser in Rust, lexical uses the following steps:

+1. We ignore the sign until the end, and merely toggle the sign bit after creating a correct representation of the positive float.
+2. We handle special floats, such as "NaN", "inf", "Infinity".
+If we do not have a special float, we continue to the next step.
+3. We parse up to 64-bits from the string for the mantissa, ignoring any trailing digits, and parse the exponent (if present) as a signed 32-bit integer.
+If the exponent overflows or underflows, we set the value to i32::max_value() or i32::min_value(), respectively.
+4. **Fast Path** We then try to create an exact representation of a native binary float from parsed mantissa and exponent.
+If both can be exactly represented, we multiply the two to create an exact representation, since IEEE754 floats mandate the use of guard digits to minimizing rounding error.
+If either component cannot be exactly represented as the native float, we continue to the next step.
+5. **Moderate Path** We create an approximate, extended, 80-bit float type (64-bits for the mantissa, 16-bits for the exponent) from both components, and multiplies them together.
+This minimizes the rounding error, through guard digits.
+We then estimate the error from the parsing and multiplication steps, and if the float +/- the error differs significantly from b+h, we return the correct representation (b or b+u).
+If we cannot unambiguously determine the correct floating-point representation, we continue to the next step.
-3. **Fallback Moderate Path** Create an approximate 128-bit representation of the numerator and denominator for the halfway point between two potentially valid representations, to determine which representation is correct by comparing the actual digits to theoretical digits generated from the halfway point.
-This is accurate for ~36 digits with decimal float strings.
+6. **Fallback Moderate Path** Next, we create a 128-bit representation of the numerator and denominator for b+h, to disambiguate b from b+u by comparing the actual digits in the input to theoretical digits generated from b+h.
+This is accurate for ~36 significant digits from a 128-bit approximation with decimal float strings.
+If the input is less than or equal to 36 digits, we return the value from this step.
+Otherwise, we continue to the next step.
-4. **Slow Path** Use arbitrary-precision arithmetic to disambiguate the correct representation.
+7. **Slow Path** We use arbitrary-precision arithmetic to disambiguate the correct representation without any rounding error.
-    - **Default** Create an exact representation of the numerator and denominator for the halfway point between both representation, using arbitrary-precision integers, and determine which representation is accurate by comparing the actual digits to the theoretical digits.
+    - **Default** We create an exact representation of the numerator and denominator for b+h, using arbitrary-precision integers, and determine which representation is accurate by comparing the actual digits in the input to the theoretical digits generated from b+h.
 This is accurate for any number of digits, and the required amount of memory does not depend on the number of digits.
-    - **Algorithm M** Create an exact representation of the digits as a big integer, to generate the significant digits (mantissa).
-If there is a fraction or a negative exponent, create a big ratio of both the numerator and the denominator, and generate the significant digits from the exact quotient and remainder.
+    - **Algorithm M** We create an exact representation of the input digits as a big integer, to determine how to round the top 53 bits for the mantissa.
+If there is a fraction or a negative exponent, we create a big ratio of both the numerator and the denominator, and generate the significant digits from the exact quotient and remainder.

-Although using the 4<sup>th</sup> algorithm only occurs when a float is indistinguishable from a halfway representation (between two neighboring floating-point representations) to within 36 digits, maliciously constructed input could force use of the 4<sup>th</sup> algorithm.
-This has seriously implications for performance, since arbitrary-precision arithmetic scales poorly with large numbers, and can lead to performance degradation in excess of 100-50,000 fold.
-The lossy parser therefore avoids using arbitrary-precision arithmetic, and returns the result from the 2<sup>nd</sup> step, creating a native float accurate to within 1 bit in the mantissa, without major performance regressions.
+Since arbitrary-precision arithmetic is slow and scales poorly for decimal strings with many digits or exponents of high magnitude, lexical also supports a lossy algorithm, which returns the result from the moderate path.
+The result from the lossy parser should be accurate to within 1 ULP.

 To use Algorithm M, use the feature `algorithm_m` when compiling lexical.

 ## Arbitrary-Precision Arithmetic

 Lexical uses arbitrary-precision arithmetic to exactly represent strings between two floating-point representations with more than 36 digits, with various optimizations for multiplication and division relative to Rust's current implementation.
-The arbitrary-precision arithmetic logic is not independent on memory allocation: the default slow-path algorithm only uses the stack, and Algorithm M only uses the heap when the `radix` feature is enabled.
+The arbitrary-precision arithmetic logic is not dependent on memory allocation: the default slow-path algorithm only uses the stack, and Algorithm M only uses the heap when the `radix` feature is enabled.

 ## Algorithm Background and Comparison